emnify/product-docs/docs/quickstart/apn-configuration/gps-trackers.md

 The default password is `123456`.
 :::

-## Reachfar GPS APN configuration
+## ReachFar GPS APN configuration

-Configuring the APN for Reachfar GPS trackers can be done:
+Configuring the APN for ReachFar GPS trackers can be done:

 1. Via the SMS console through the [**Connected Devices** page of the emnify Portal](https://portal.emnify.com/connected-devices)
 1. Via the [emnify SMS API](https://cdn.emnify.net/api/doc/swagger.html#/Endpoint) or [Zapier Integration](https://zapier.com/apps/emnify/integrations/sms) (when automating the configuration)